 We recently discussed eight citizenships you could get rather easily by using one of the oldest tricks in the book: marrying a foreigner.

 However, obtaining second citizenship is just as important – if not more so – for your children and future generations.
 For years, surveys such as The Best Places to Be Born have chronicled where children are likely to have it best.

 If you live in the United States, you have probably heard the term “anchor baby” positioned in a bad light, but you can use the same principle to give your kids a head start.

 I believe the practice of choosing the best country to give birth in should be important to all parents, especially since even the “first world” United Kingdom failed to crack the top 20 places in which to give birth, falling behind the likes of Montenegro and Lithuania.
 The study concluded that children born in Britain suffer higher infant mortality rates than many emerging countries.

 Birth tourism is simple: have a child in a country that provide benefits to all children born there and give your child the passport you could never have.
 In many cases, parents of such children enjoy a faster naturalization timeline, as well.

-The process of “jus soli” is generally available to anyone who has a child on the territory of a birth tourism country, even if they are a temporary resident or (as is often bemoaned in the United States) an illegal alien.
+The process of “jus soli” is generally available to anyone who has a child on the territory of a birth tourism country, even if they are a temporary resident or even an illegal alien.
 The only people whose children don’t qualify for instant citizenship are diplomats.